AMOS-2015/amos-ss15-proj2/server/README.md

 ## PostgreSQL setup

-Before running the server make sure to update the username and password of the db connector which is defined in `configuration.yml` under `database`.
+Before running the server make sure to update the following db connector fields in `configuration.yml` under `database`.
+- `username`
+- `password`
+- `url`: when running on the course console use `jdbc:postgresql://localhost:5432/amos-ss15-proj2`

 ## Running locally